yeujenl/UCIBootCamp/Python-Challenge/README.md

 # Module 3 Python Challenge

-I did not coopearte with other students.
+I did not cooperate with other students.

 <b>Resources used:</b></br>
 Importing csv as list:</br>